 2. Jeep Tours

-I was hoping to get the chance to check out one of the awesome Jeep tours.
+We recently took a jeep tour in Sedona Arizona, they are a great way to explore the desert.
+These awesome Jeep tours are definitely one of the coolest and most sought after Palm Springs attractions.
 Some even take you to the San Andreas fault.
 How cool is that?
 You can find different Jeep Tour companies here.

 3. Hike Tahquitz Canyon

-During the summer camping and hiking are available too.
+During the summer camping and hiking trails are options as well.
 And, no matter when you visit the views from the tramcar are absolutely stunning and kids and adults of all ages will love this activity.
-Find out more here.
+Find out more about booking one of these Palm Springs excursions here.

 5. Palm Springs Air Museum

 Do you have a kid that is fascinated with planes?
 I know my boys were when they were little.
-This museum was actually named one of the World’s 14 BEST Aviation Museums by CNN Travel!
+This Palm Springs attraction was actually named one of the World’s 14 BEST Aviation Museums by CNN Travel!
 Get more info here.

 6. Horseback Riding